snchakri/lumen_25028_ttms/stage_2/STAGE_2_COMPREHENSIVE_ANALYSIS_REPORT.md

 - **OBSERVATION**: No explicit dependency on stage_1 package

 **Reliability**: EXCELLENT
-- Comprehensive error handling with fallback results
+- complete error handling with fallback results
 - Logging initialization with graceful degradation
 - Transaction-like context management with `BatchProcessingRunContext`